What is Asset Allocation Mission Wealth

 Portfolio return factors affected by allocation mission wealth

 The chart below illustrates how a well-diversified asset allocation can produce more consistent returns over time.
-Let's take a look at a full 10-year cycle.
+Let's examine a full 10-year cycle.
 This one is from 2008 through to 2017.

-It represents a time period that represents both good and bad years, which is fairly typical for how things tend to play out for investments.
+It represents a time period that encompasses both good and bad years, which is fairly typical for how things tend to unfold for investments.
 Sometimes we do experience longer stretches of up or down markets, but this is a good example that has a mixture of returns.
 This data specifically uses index returns as a measure of how various asset classes performed.

-Each colored square represents the annual performance of an asset class over a 10 year period, and includes the Great Financial Crisis of 2008.
-Asset classes are ranked each year from best performing to worst performing.
+Each colored square represents the annual performance of an asset class over a 10-year period, and includes the Great Financial Crisis of 2008.
+Asset classes are ranked annually from best-performing to worst-performing.
 The purple highlighted boxes represent a portfolio comprised of 60% stocks and 40% bonds.

 what is asset allocation? mission wealth

-The first observation is that this portfolio is never the best performer but also never the worst.
-It consistently ranks in the mid to top end of the pack, year in, year out.
+The first observation is that this portfolio is never the best performer, but also never the worst.
+It consistently ranks in the mid-to-top end of the pack, year in and year out.

-In 2008, bonds were the best performing asset class, returning 5%, while stocks were down significantly across the board.
+In 2008, bonds were the best-performing asset class, returning 5%, while stocks experienced significant declines across the board.
 As you can see, a diversified portfolio helped mitigate the negative stock market returns in 2008.

-In 2009, stocks reversed course and rallied significantly, while bonds trailed and were the worst performing asset class.
-In this instance, the portfolio comprised 60% stocks and 40% bonds participated in the upside of stocks and outperformed bonds.
+In 2009, stocks reversed course and rallied significantly, while bonds trailed and were the worst-performing asset class.
+In this instance, the portfolio comprised 60% stocks and 40% bonds, participating in the upside of stocks and outperforming bonds.

-The reality is the performance of each individual asset class can differ significantly from one period to the next.
-But a well-designed portfolio, allocated across asset classes can produce much more consistent results.
+The reality is that the performance of each individual asset class can differ significantly from one period to the next.
+However, a well-designed portfolio, allocated across various asset classes, can yield much more consistent results.

-Indeed, over the 10 year period illustrated, the same portfolio comprised 60% stocks and 40% bonds produced about ¾ of the return of the S&P 500 but with about 60% of the risk.
+Indeed, over the 10-year period illustrated, the same portfolio, which comprised 60% stocks and 40% bonds, produced about three-quarters of the return of the S&P 500, but with about 60% of the risk.

-We also highlight the 10 year performance of other portfolios – ranging from 20% stock exposure to 80% stock exposure.
-You can see they consistently rank in the mid to top end of the pack.
+We also highlight the 10-year performance of other portfolios, ranging from 20% stock exposure to 80% stock exposure.
+You can see that they consistently rank in the mid-to-top end of the pack.

-This underscores the important role asset allocation plays in portfolio construction.
+This highlights the crucial role that asset allocation plays in portfolio construction.

-Finding the right mix, or asset allocation, is a critical step in ensuring your portfolio performs in align with your risk tolerance and produces more consistency in returns on the way to achieving your long-term financial goals.
+Finding the right mix, or asset allocation, is a critical step in ensuring your portfolio performs in alignment with your risk tolerance and produces more consistent returns on the way to achieving your long-term financial goals.

-If you'd like to learn more about how you can incorporate more asset allocation benefits into your portfolio, please reach out to our experienced and dedicated team.
+If you'd like to learn more about incorporating asset allocation benefits into your portfolio, please contact our experienced and dedicated team.

 Disclosures